 Nearly fifty years ago, NRECA International helped establish a small electrification program in the Philippines funded by the U.S. Agency for International Development (USAID) that sparked the promise of a better future for millions of people.
 This early involvement led to the creation of the nation’s National Electrification Administration (NEA) and subsequently the country’s electric co-op movement.

-In 2015, the Philippines reached a milestone when its 119 electric co-ops, spread throughout the archipelago, exceeded 11 million in total service connections, bringing electricity to 50 million people in 36,000 rural villages and rural towns.
+Today the NEA’s 119 electric co-ops spread throughout the archipelago bring electricity to more than 56 million people in 36,000 rural villages and rural towns.

 In 2004 to help these electric co-ops improve their performance, the Rural Electrification Finance Corporation (REFC) was formed to provide the electric cooperatives with a private, cooperative-owned financing mechanism to introduce improved technology and finance key investments.
 With funding support from USAID and the International Finance Corporation of the World Bank, NRECA International led a feasibility study showing the viability of forming a lending institution similar to one that was created here in the United States for electric co-ops in 1970, then capitalized the new institution with support from the U.S. Department of Agriculture.
 Today, REFC has 84 electric cooperative stockholder members, its capital stands at $15 million, its loan portfolio stands at almost $10 million, and the total lending to its cooperative shareholders in projects to improve dependable service and operational efficiency has reached to more than $32 million.